16 Proven Ways to Boost React Native Performance

 6. Optimize Navigation

-Navigation can be a major performance bottleneck, especially if you have deep navigation stacks or a large number of screens.
+Routing can be a performance killer if there are many screens or if there are complex navigation stacks.
 React Navigation provides several tools to help with performance.

 Performance Tips for Navigation:

-Optimizing your navigation structure can lead to faster transitions and improved performance.
+Optimizing structure management may lead to faster transitions and improve performance.

 7. Use Hermes for JavaScript Engine

 Hermes is an optimized JavaScript engine developed by Facebook specifically for React Native.
-By using Hermes, you can reduce the app’s startup time, memory usage, and overall size.
+By using Hermes, you can achieve a reduced startup time, decreased memory usage, and entire size of the app.

 Enabling Hermes: